cjhnbls/pipelinedb-doc-cn/installation.rst

 Docker
 ---------------------

 PipelineDB is available as a Docker image, making it very easy to run on platforms that don't currently have official packages.
-The PipelineDB extension will automatically be created upon database initialization, so :ref:`creating-extension` is is not necessary.
+The PipelineDB extension will automatically be created upon database initialization, so :ref:`creating-extension` is is not necessary with the Docker image.

 You can run the PipelineDB Docker container via :code:`docker run`: